-The idea behind this principle is simple.
-Store resources while they are abundant to use them in times when they are sparse.
+The idea behind the permaculture principle of catching energy is simple: Store resources while they are abundant to use them in times when they are sparse.
 Here are some examples to illustrate the point better.

 - Setting up a rainwater tank.